wiaidp/MDFA-tutorial/README.md

-\-Weighted combinations of future observations — as encountered in signal extraction, trend estimation, and seasonal adjustment
+\-General weighted combinations of future observations (involving possibly bi-infinite filters) — as encountered in signal extraction, trend estimation, and seasonal adjustment.